caar-machine/caar/docs/cpu.md

 Addresses are 32 bit

 ## Registers
-There are 8 general registers and 2 special ones:
+There are 8 general registers and 6 special ones:

 ```
 A,B,C,D,E,F,G,H -> General

 PC -> Program Counter
 SP -> Stack Pointer

+IVT -> Points to the IVT
+PT -> page table
+PL -> Privilege level
+PF -> Set to the address where a pagefault occured
 ```

 ## Flags